top of page

 Biography

-After completing a Master's degree in humanities (Film studies, History of Art, French Literature) at University of Lausanne in 2005, I worked in French-speaking Switzerland for various independent theatre and dance companies and as a freelance cultural journalist (24 Heures, Femina, L'Hebdo, Le Courrier).
-From 2008 to 2012, I managed the professional dance association of my home canton of Vaud AVDC and supported in 2011 the set up of the Bachelor's degree in contemporary dance at the Manufacture, Haute école des arts de la scène in Lausanne.
+After completing a Master's degree in humanities (Film studies, History of Art, French Literature) at University of Lausanne in 2005, I worked in French-speaking Switzerland as a cultural manager and a freelance cultural journalist (24 Heures, Femina, L'Hebdo, Le Courrier).

 From 2013 to 2016 I managed the national competence centre for dance Reso - Swiss Dance Network based in Zurich.
 Reso has a mandate from public authorities (Confederation, cantons and cities) to improve the conditions for professional dance all over Switzerland and develops to that purpose national projects with many partners (Swiss Dance Days, Tanzfest / Fête de la Danse, Dance Forum, etc.).